CVE-2025-59139

 Mitigation and workarounds

 The vulnerability has been fixed in Hono version 4.9.7.
-The implementation has been updated to align with the HTTP specification, ensuring that Transfer-Encoding takes precedence over Content-Length.
-All users are advised to upgrade to version 4.9.7 immediately.
-The fix can be found in commit 605c70560b52f13af10379f79b76717042fafe8d (GitHub Commit, GitHub Advisory).
+The implementation has been updated to align with the HTTP specification, ensuring that Transfer-Encoding takes precedence over Content-Length when both headers are present.
+All users are advised to upgrade to version 4.9.7 or later immediately (GitHub Advisory, GitHub Patch).

 Additional resources